-Dr. Talmadge E. King, Jr. is chair of the Department of Medicine at the University of California, San Francisco where he oversees a department of 550 doctors and scientists and more than 700 support staff.
+Dr. Talmadge E. King, Jr. is chair of the Department of Medicine at the University of California, San Francisco where he oversees a department of 1,372 doctors and scientists and more than 800 support staff.
 His focus in patient care is interstitial lung diseases, in particular idiopathic pulmonary fibrosis, sarcoidosis, connective tissue disease, hypersensitivity pneumonitis, drug-induced lung fibrosis and other rare diffuse lung disorders.
 King's research interests include pathogenesis, diagnosis and management of inflammatory and immunologic lung disease.
-He has co-authored eight books including the acclaimed reference book, "Interstitial Lung Disease," now in its fourth edition.
+He has co-authored eight books, including the acclaimed reference book, "Interstitial Lung Disease," now in its fifth edition.

 Interstitial Lung Disease Program